Stanley-Metray/test_2/README.md

 # types of stream
 # readable stream, writable stream, duplex => read+write, transform stream => Output will be base on input

+# Day-5: Serving HTML files in node using express